pschachte/wybe/WYBE.md

 resource is only an input, a question mark (`?`) indicates it is only an output, and an exclamation point (`!`) indicates that the resource is both input and output.
+The set of resources available in the procedure is the union of all the resources and flow directions specified.
+In the case of [compound resources](#compound-resource-declarations), the specified flow direction is applied to all resources included in that resource.
 The order in which the resources are listed is not significant, and any number of resources may be specified.
-This allows the resource name to be used as a local variable in the procedure body, just as if it were an ordinary parameter.
+This allows the *simple* resource names to be used as a local variable in the procedure body, just as if it were an ordinary parameter.
+Compound resource names cannot be used as variables, since they specify, directly or indirectly, a set of simple resources.

-Importantly, resources available in a procedure become available in any procedures it calls that also declare that they `use` that resource.
+Importantly, the simple resources available in a procedure become available in any procedures it calls that also declare that they `use` that resource.

 ### <a name="calling-resourceful"></a>Calling a resourceful procedure